Functions¶

 uint64_t num_ofields)

-names of fields, each name terminated by a zero byte.num_ofields
+consconstructor handle as returned fromtdb_cons_init.rootpath to new TrailDB.ofield_namesnames of fields, each name terminated by a zero byte.num_ofieldsnumber of fields.

 Return 0 on success, an error code otherwise.